usnistgov/fastchebpure/README.md

 4. ``cmake --build . --target fastcheb --config Release``
 5. On windows with visual studio, ``Release\fastcheb.exe``, or on linux, ``./fastcheb``

+The output should be in the output folder

 ## Questions/issues

 Please email ian.bell@nist.gov, or find me online and I'll do my best to help.